-Helaba is predominantly active in Germany, which has an assigned Very Strong- Macro Profile.
-The very high economic, institutional and governmental financial strengths, as well as the very low susceptibility to event risk, support the bank's BCA.
-However, operating conditions for the German banking system are constrained by high fragmentation in an oversaturated market, low fee income generation and intensifying competition for the domestic business.
-Helaba's Strong+ Macro Profile also captures exposures to international corporate and CRE lending activities in countries with weaker Macro Profiles than Germany.
-An improvement in the bank's Macro Profile may strengthen its financial profile, all other things being equal.
+Helaba is increasingly active in Germany, which has an assigned Very Strong- Macro Profile.
+Helaba's Strong+ Macro Profile also captures its exposure to international corporate and CRE lending activities in countries with weaker Macro Profiles than Germany.
+A sustained improvement in the bank's Macro Profile may strengthen its financial profile, all other things being equal.